All Episodes

 The young people, the younger, even more, are coming back in large, large numbers.

-I was absolutely floored to read, and I assume it's true, I should really check it, that there are now more Roman Catholics in England than Anglicans, which is the Church of England founded by Henry VIII and Elizabeth I, in a breakaway from the Pope over his marriage to Anne Boleyn, who he subsequently chopped the head off.
+I was absolutely floored to read, and I assume it's true, I should really check it, that there are now more Roman Catholics in England than Anglicans, which is the Church of England founded by Henry VIII and Elizabeth I in a breakaway from the Pope over his marriage to Anne Boleyn, who he subsequently chopped a head off.

 They don't let him back in after he chopped the head off, by the way.

-He also killed one of his best friends, Thomas More, who died, a martyr and a saint of the Roman Catholic Church and the patron saint of lawyers, often described as the last lawyer who got into heaven.
+He also killed one of his best friends, Thomas Moore, who died a martyr and a saint of the Roman Catholic Church and the patron saint of lawyers, often described as the last lawyer who got into heaven.

-Now I sound like one of those late night, late night hosts who aren't going to be around soon.
+Now I sound like one of those late night hosts who aren't going to be around soon.

-Well, they say over a million people attended and hears me.
+Well, they say over a million people attended.

 Yeah, there you go.